 - the practice site and all attendees will comply with all rules about group size and precautionary measures;

-- the practice site is outdoors and has at least 250sf of space for each attendee in the immediate practice environment;
+- the practice site is has at least 250sf of space for each attendee in the immediate practice environment;

 - there will be no shared food or drink at the practice;

 - the TMC has a way to accept and manage advance sign-ups for the practice;